matthewviray/power-outages-project/README.md

   frameborder="0"
 ></iframe>

-### Percentage of land area that's urban
+### Percentage of Total Population in the State that's is in urban area
-We look at the `AREAPCT_URBAN` column to analyze the missingness of `OUTAGE.DURATION` as it contains missing values which we'll preform a permutation test to see if its missigness depends on `AREAPCT_URBAN`.
+We look at the `POPPCT_URBAN` column to analyze the missingness of `OUTAGE.DURATION` as it contains missing values which we'll preform a permutation test to see if its missigness depends on `POPPCT_URBAN`.
 First I plotted the distribution of `AREAPCT_URBAN` that are missing and not missing.
 Then we will preformm a permutation test to test our hypotheses of:

 ### Null Hypothesis:
-The distribution of `AREAPCT_URBAN` is the same between missing and non missing `OUTAGE.DURATION` values.
+The distribution of `POPPCT_URBAN` is the same between missing and non missing `OUTAGE.DURATION` values.

 ### Alternate Hypothesis:
-The distribution of `AREAPCT_URBAN` is different between missing and non missing `OUTAGE.DURATION` values.
+The distribution of `POPPCT_URBAN` is different between missing and non missing `OUTAGE.DURATION` values.

 ### Test statistic:
-The K-S stat(Maximum difference between two numerical cumulative distribution) between the distribution of `AREAPCT_URBAN` of missing and non missing `OUTAGE.DURATION` values.
+The K-S stat(Maximum difference between two numerical cumulative distribution) between the distribution of `POPPCT_URBAN` of missing and non missing `OUTAGE.DURATION` values.

 <iframe
   src="assets/k2samp_urban_missingness.html"